Family

 Please use the translation function for Japanese website.

-The classes are organized by NUFSA, supported by the Nagoya Sakae Lions Club.
+The classes are organized by NUFSA, supported by the Nagoya Sakae Lions Club and Faculty members.

 Twice every week, instructors specialized in teaching Japanese help the family members learn Japanese using textbooks.